Skip to contents

 4. Fish vulnerability can vary by age

-5. Older, larger spawners can be more fecund than younger fish
+5. Older, larger spawners have larger contributions to the egg production because they are more fecund than younger fish

 Calculations for MSY

-Given exploitation in both the immature and mature component of the population, the juvenile survival of an outmigrating individual (“smolt”) to age aa is
+Given exploitation in both the immature and mature component of the population, the juvenile survival of an outmigrating individual (“smolt”) to age \(a\) is

-The equilibrium juvenile production JJ is calculated from ϕ\phi as:
+The equilibrium juvenile production \(J\) is calculated from \(\phi\) as:

-where aa' is in units of juvenile per egg and bb' is in units of per egg.
+where \(a'\) is in units of juvenile per egg and \(b'\) is in units of per egg.

 The maximum sustainable yield state variables are values obtained from maximizing the total catch: